E-Sh4rk/sstt/README.md

 ## Installation

+The easiest way to install this library is through [opam](https://opam.ocaml.org/), the OCaml Package Manager.

 This library uses algebraic effects and requires at least the version `5.3.0` of the OCaml compiler, which can be installed as follows:

 ```